-We will require substantial additional funding to finance our operations, complete the development and commercialization of fosgonimeton and ATH-1020, and evaluate other and future product candidates.
+We will require substantial additional funding to finance our operations, complete the development and commercialization of fosgonimeton, and develop and commercialize other and future product candidates.
 If we are unable to raise this funding when needed, we may be forced to delay, reduce, or eliminate our product development programs or other operations.

 Since our inception, we have used substantial amounts of cash to fund our operations, and we expect our expenses to increase substantially in the foreseeable future in connection with our ongoing activities, particularly as we continue the research and development of, initiate clinical trials of, and seek marketing approval for, fosgonimeton.
-Developing fosgonimeton and conducting clinical trials for the treatment of AD, PDD, and any other indications that we may pursue in the future will require substantial amounts of capital.
-In addition, if we obtain marketing approval for fosgonimeton or any future product candidates, including ATH-1020, an orally available, brain-penetrant small molecule for neuropsychiatric conditions, which is in a Phase 1 clinical trial, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing, and distribution.
+Developing fosgonimeton and conducting clinical trials for the treatment of AD, PDD, DLB, and any other indications that we may pursue in the future will require substantial amounts of capital.
+In addition, if we obtain marketing approval for fosgonimeton or any future product candidates, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing, and distribution.
 Furthermore, we expect to continue to incur additional costs associated with operating as a public company.

 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-As of June 30, 2022, we had cash, cash equivalents and investments of \$282.2 million.
-Based upon our current operating plan, we estimate that our existing cash, cash equivalents and investments will be sufficient to fund our operating expenses and capital expenditure requirements through at least the next 12 months following the date of this report.
+As of September 30, 2022, we had cash, cash equivalents and investments of \$260.0 million.
+Based upon our current operating plan, we estimate that our existing cash, cash equivalents and investments will be sufficient to fund our operating expenses and capital expenditure requirements through at least the next 12 months following the date of this prospectus supplement.
 However, changing circumstances may cause us to increase our spending significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We may need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.